Functorial Free Group from Anosov Representations on Bundles: Introduction

+The pullback bundles $E^g := g^* TM$ (with $\mathcal{E}^g$ in the complex case) are abstractly isomorphic to $TM$ (respectively $T^{1,0}M$) but carry the geometric structures pulled back by $g$, encoding the dynamics of $\rho(\Gamma)$ on $\Omega_\rho$.
+We show that proper discontinuity of $\rho(\Gamma)$ on $\Omega_\rho$ extends to the associated geometric structures, including pullbacks of the tangent bundle, holomorphic line bundles, connections, and Higgs bundles.

-When $\Omega_{\rho}$ is a complex surface, our main construction is a topological free group $F$ generated by these holomorphic line bundles and their duals, equipped with a natural topology induced from $\Omega_{\rho}$ and stabilized under the action of $\rho(\Gamma)$.
-The key feature is that $F$ admits the structure of a topological group such that $\rho(\Gamma)$ acts properly discontinuously on $F \setminus \{\text{id}\}$.
-This construction can be viewed as a extended version of the classical Picard group, one that encodes not just the isomorphism classes of line bundles but their equivariant structure under $\Gamma$.
+When $\Omega_\rho$ is a complex curve, we construct a topological free group $F$ generated by these bundles and their duals, equipped with a topology induced from $\Omega_\rho$ and invariant under $\rho(\Gamma)$.
+The group $\rho(\Gamma)$ acts properly discontinuously on $F \setminus \{\mathrm{id}\}$, providing an extension of the classical Picard group that encodes the equivariant structure of the bundles.

-We begin by analyzing the pullback bundles over $\Omega_\rho$ corresponding to the elements of $\rho(\Gamma)$ (denoted by $\{E^g\}_{g\in{\rho(\Gamma)}}$) and prove that the action of $\Gamma$ on the union of spaces of $k$-forms with coefficients in their endomorphism bundles is properly discontinuous (see \propref{2.3}).
-We extend this result to the spaces of connections and prove: \begin{theorem} $\rho(\Gamma)$ acts properly discontinuously on the union of the connections of $\{E^g\}_{g\in{\rho(\Gamma)}}$. \end{theorem}
+We now state the main results.
+We prove that $\Gamma$ acts properly discontinuously on the union of spaces of $k$-forms with coefficients in their endomorphism bundles (Proposition~\ref{2.3}) and extend this to connections. \begin{theorem} $\rho(\Gamma)$ acts properly discontinuously on the union of the connections of $\{E^g\}_{g\in{\rho(\Gamma)}}$. \end{theorem} As a corollary, the action of $\rho(\Gamma)$ is properly discontinuous on